coenttb/swift-html-css-pointfree/README.md

 ## Related Packages

-### For End Users
+### Dependencies

+- [pointfree-html](https://github.com/coenttb/pointfree-html): A fork of pointfreeco/swift-html with extended functionality.
-* [swift-html](https://www.github.com/coenttb/swift-html) - The Swift library for domain-accurate and type-safe HTML & CSS.
+- [swift-css-types](https://github.com/coenttb/swift-css-types): A Swift package with foundational types for CSS.

-### Foundation Packages
-* [swift-html-types](https://www.github.com/coenttb/swift-html-types) - A Swift package with foundational types for HTML.
+- [swift-html-types](https://github.com/coenttb/swift-html-types): A Swift package with foundational types for HTML.

+### Used By

-* [swift-css-types](https://www.github.com/coenttb/swift-css-types) - A Swift package with foundational types for CSS.
+- [coenttb-web](https://github.com/coenttb/coenttb-web): A Swift package with tools for web development building on swift-web.
-* [pointfree-html](https://www.github.com/coenttb/pointfree-html) - A fork of pointfreeco/swift-html with extended functionality.
+- [swift-html](https://github.com/coenttb/swift-html): The Swift library for domain-accurate and type-safe HTML & CSS.

 ## License